 3. Exercise, move your body, regularly.
 I also recommend restorative yoga for its effect on the parasympathetic nervous system.

-4. Sit and “ground” into what you are sitting on — notice and feel how your back is supported by the couch or chair, notice how your seat is supported, how your legs are supported.
+4. Sit and “ground” where you are sitting – notice and feel how your back is supported by the couch or chair, notice how your seat is supported, how your legs are supported.
 Just notice your breath – in and out.